Squid Game on Netflix: That ending explained and your burning questions answered

-Squid Game, the grim but intriguing Korean series about a murderous tournament of children's games, could soon top Bridgerton as Netflix's biggest show ever.
+Squid Game, the disturbing but intriguing Korean series about a murderous tournament of children's games, could soon top Bridgerton to become Netflix's biggest show ever.
 The tournament itself does wind its way to a bloody resolution.
 But that doesn't mean all our Squid Game questions got answered.
-Here's a look at eight burning questions viewers may have about the show.
+Here are answers to eight burning questions viewers may have about the dystopian show.

 1. When did Squid Game come out?